aama/webapp/README.md

 the values referenced in the templates.
-This makes it easier for someone familiar with the querying of RDF datasets, but not necessariy with Clojure, to inspect the queries, and suggest and even effect extensions and modifications to them.
+This makes it easier for someone familiar with the querying of RDF datasets, but not necessariy with Clojure, to inspect the Extensible
+		  Data Notation queries, and suggest and even effect extensions and modifications to them.

 (Analogous considerations, i.e., input from someone familiar with webpage design but not with Clojure, may eventually motivate the replacement of Hiccup by